OfficeDev/office-scripts-docs/docs/tutorials/excel-power-automate-trigger.md

     let pivotTable = pivotTableWorksheet.pivotTables.getItem("SubjectPivot");
     ```

 4. The `dateReceived` parameter is of type `string`.
 Let's convert that to a [`Date` object](../develop/javascript-objects.md#date) so we can easily get the day of the week.
 After doing that, we'll need to map the day's number value to a more readable version.
-Add the following code to the end of your script (before the closing `}`):
+Add the following code to the end of your script, before the closing `}`:

     ```TypeScript
     // Parse the received date string.